AineNicD/pands-project/README.md

 Get to know what you are working with.
 * [Learnpython.org](https://www.learnpython.org/) is a great source for this.
 For
-* [pandas](https://pandas.pydata.org/)- pandas is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool,built on top of the Python programming language.
+* "[pandas](https://pandas.pydata.org/)- pandas is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool,built on top of the Python programming language."
-* [matplotlib](https://matplotlib.org/) Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python
+* "[matplotlib](https://matplotlib.org/) Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python"
-* [seaborn](https://seaborn.pydata.org/) is a Python data visualization library based on matplotlib.
-It provides a high-level interface for drawing attractive and informative statistical graphics.
+* "[seaborn](https://seaborn.pydata.org/) is a Python data visualization library based on matplotlib.
+It provides a high-level interface for drawing attractive and informative statistical graphics."
-* [numpy](https://numpy.org/) is a general-purpose array-processing package.
+* "[numpy](https://numpy.org/) is a general-purpose array-processing package.
 It provides a high-performance multidimensional array object, and tools for working with these arrays.
-It is the fundamental package for scientific computing with Python.
+It is the fundamental package for scientific computing with Python."

 Those websites are full of information about how to use the tools and is a great source for code.
 Also a quick google search is sure to bring good results.

-I am new to Programming but even I can tell python is the best language.
+I am new to Programming and truly enjoying learning through Python, there are so many great resources online.
 There is so much support and it is all open source.
 [Python community](https://www.python.org/community/).